 AVXS-101 is a type of gene therapy: a DNA sequence which is injected in the veins or to the spinal cord where it completely repairs the mutated SMN1 gene.
 The therapy is developed by Avexis and right now it is entering a pivotal clinical trial in USA and Europe.

 Olesoxime is an oral drug that aims to protect motor neurons faced with low levels of SMN protein.
 It was discovered by a French company called Trophos and funded through the French patient organisation AFM.
 It held promise in a large clinical trial.
-Currently it is being developed by Roche, although the work recently slowed down.
+Its development was ended in 2018 due to technological hurdles and difficulties in carrying out a phase 3 trial.

 Off-label uses of approved medicines